 Office: King Juan Carlos I of Spain Center, Room 502

-Dr. Katz is a past-president of the Association for Documentary Editing, and a faculty member of the NHPRC's Institute ofor Editing Historical Documents.
+Dr. Katz is a past-president of the Association for Documentary Editing, and a faculty member of the National Historical Publications and Records Commission's Institute for Editing Historical Documents, and has served on the ADE Council, as well as its Education Committee, Research, and Web Committee.
+She has also been a member of the Organization of American History's Committee on Research and Preservation.
 In addition to the book edition, she is currently working on The Speeches and Articles of Margaret Sanger, a an electronic edition of Sanger's unpublished speeches and less accessible articles being mounted on our web site.

-She is also writing a biography of Margaret Sanger for the Lives of American Women series to be published by CQ Press.
+In addition to her work on the Sanger Project, Dr. Katz is writing a biography of Margaret Sanger for the Lives of American Women series to be published by Westview Press.

 Dr. Katz teaches a graduate course on Digital Editing Projects for NYU's Archives and Public History Program.
-She also teaches courses in NYU's History Department, including Women in American Society (V57.0635); Great Depression and New Deal (V57.0686), Modern America (V57.0010)m and The Progressive Era (V57.0685).
+She has also taught courses in NYU's History Department, including Women in American Society; Great Depression and New Deal, Modern America, and The Progressive Era.